-Given the high precision of pulsar observations, pulsars also play a critical role in testing Lorentz symmetry~\cite{Shao:2012eg, Shao:2013wga, Shao:2014oha, Shao:2014bfa, Jennings:2015vma, Shao:2018vul, Shao:2019cyt, Shao:2019tle}.
-Constraints on LIV have been imposed from various perspectives through diverse observational phenomena.
-Firstly, the spin precession of pulsars can be studied through the change in profiles of pulses~\cite{Kramer:1998id, Burgay:2005wz, Saha:2017zwj}.
-With a circular hollow-cone-like beam model, the changes in the pulse profile of PSR~B1913+16 are consistent with the prediction of geodetic precession, as a test of GR~\cite{Kramer:1998id}.
-Under LIV, the spin axis of a pulsar would experience an additional precession.
-With the non-detection of the changes in pulse profiles of solitary millisecond pulsars, one can obtain tight limits on LIV coefficients~\cite{Shao:2013wga, Shao:2014oha}.
-Secondly, the orbital dynamics of pulsars can also be influenced by LIV.
-Through the high-precision timing observations of pulsars in binaries, one can obtain measurements of orbital parameters, and thereby constrain LIV~\cite{Shao:2014oha, Shao:2014bfa, Shao:2018vul, Shao:2019cyt, Shao:2019tle}.
-LIV can also lead to energy dependent dispersion relations of photons in vacuum.
+Pulsars also play a critical role in testing Lorentz symmetry~\cite{Shao:2012eg, Shao:2013wga, Shao:2014oha, Shao:2014bfa, Jennings:2015vma, Shao:2018vul, Shao:2019cyt, Shao:2019tle}.
+Constraints on LV have been imposed from various perspectives through diverse observational phenomena. \Reply{In the presence of LV, the gravitational dynamics of pulsars is modified since Lorentz-violating terms modify the gravitational field equation~\cite{Bailey:2006fd}, which can be manifested as spin precessions of solitary pulsars and orbital dynamics of binary pulsars.} The spin precession of pulsars can be studied through the change in profiles of pulses~\cite{Kramer:1998id, Burgay:2005wz, Saha:2017zwj}.
+With a circular hollow-cone-like beam model~\cite{1976ApJ...210..220O}, the changes in the pulse profile of PSR~B1913+16 are consistent with the prediction of geodetic precession, as a test of GR~\cite{Kramer:1998id}. \Reply{Under LV, the spin axis of a pulsar would experience an additional precession around a specific direction since the symmetry of space has been broken \cite{Shao:2013wga}.} With the non-detection of the changes in pulse profiles of solitary millisecond pulsars, one can obtain tight limits on LV coefficients~\cite{Shao:2013wga, Shao:2014oha}.
+For orbital dynamics, through high-precision timing observations of pulsars in binaries, one can obtain measurements of orbital parameters, and thereby constrain LV~\cite{Shao:2014oha, Shao:2014bfa, Shao:2018vul, Shao:2019cyt, Shao:2019tle}. \Reply{Moreover, constraints on LV can be derived from alternative observational phenomena beyond pulsar motion, such as the propagation of radiation~\cite{Amelino-Camelia:1997ieq, Shao:2020shv}. } LV can lead to energy dependent dispersion relations of photons in vacuum.
 Through the observation of $\gamma$-ray emission up to TeV energies from the Crab pulsar, the MAGIC Collaboration~\cite{MAGIC:2007etg} have obtained tight limits in this scenario~\cite{MAGIC:2017vah}.